Executive Summary

 This is why strategic consulting has become increasingly important within enterprise MFT projects.

-What to Look for in a File Transfer Vendor Beyond the Software
+What to Look for When Choosing a Managed File Transfer Vendor

 Organizations evaluating Managed File Transfer vendors should look beyond feature comparison charts.